 With a flash drive transferring files is extremely easy because all you need to do is insert the drive into your computer’s USB ports.
 Once the computer recognizes the drive you can drag-and-drop the files you want into it.

-After that, you can eject the draft and take it to another device or individual.
-While there’s a little more legwork required with this method, it’s very easy to do.
+After that, you can eject the USB flash drive and take it to another device or individual.
 If you want simplicity and reliability then this one is a good choice.
+During our testing, we identified the following pros and cons related to USB flash drives

 Pros: